ipenas-cl/Tempo-Lang/examples/basic/basic/advanced/README.md

 ## Learning Path

-1. Start with the DOOM renderer to understand graphics programming in Tempo
+1. Start with the DOOM renderer to understand graphics programming in Chronos
 2. Study the orchestrator's scheduler for concurrent programming patterns
 3. Examine network code for high-performance I/O techniques